ampanisales/cs336-final_project/README.md

 ```
 - This intercept filter tells mitmproxy to intercept all responses from bbc.com that are the result of the “/” (root) page.

 -  If we look at mitmproxy, there will be an orange-highlighted response.
-This respose has been intercepted and is awaiting our approval to send on.
+This response has been intercepted and is awaiting our approval to send on.
 We can edit this reponse before we send it.

 - Project inspired by this source:
     http://jeffq.com/blog/setting-up-a-man-in-the-middle-device-with-raspberry-pi-part-1/